The Guianas: Demographics

 Due to the isolated geography of the Guianas, the region is one of the most isolated and sparsely populated on Earth.
 In most of the region, the population is almost entirely concentrated on the coast of the Atlantic Ocean at the mouth of river deltas, in the cities of Georgetown, Paramaribo, Cayenne, and Macapá.
 However, in Venezuela, major cities are inland: the largest city in the Guianas, Ciudad Guayana in Venezuela, is one that is inland, with a population of almost 1 million people, Ciudad Bolivar with an estimated population of 422,578 as well as another major city, Puerto Ayacucho, with a population of 41,000.

 Guyana, Suriname, and French Guiana are the only South American nations outside of Spanish/Portuguese area.

 Spanish, English, Dutch, French, and Portuguese are spoken in the Guianas: in Guayana, Guyana, Suriname, French Guiana, and Amapá, respectively.
 Suriname is the only sovereign nation, other than the Netherlands, where Dutch is the sole official language.
 Languages spoken locally by specific ethnic groups include Arawakan and Cariban languages, Caribbean Hindustani, Maroon languages, Javanese, Chinese, Hmong, Haitian Creole, and Arabic.

 The diverse population and isolation of the region has led to the development of a number of creole and pidgin languages; these include Guyanese Creole in Guyana, Sranan Tongo, Saramaccan, Ndyuka, Matawai, and Kwinti in Suriname, and French Guianese Creole in French Guiana, and Karipúna French Creole in Amapa.
-These creole languages are based on English in Suriname and Guyana with significant influence from Dutch, Arawak, Cariban, Javanese, Hindustani, West African languages, Chinese, and Portuguese.
-French Guianese Creole and Karipuna French Creole are based on French with influences from Brazilian Portuguese and Arawak and Cariban languages.
+These creole languages are based on English in Suriname and Guyana with significant influence from Dutch, Arawakan, Cariban, Javanese, Hindustani, West African languages, Chinese, and Portuguese.
+French Guianese Creole and Karipuna French Creole are based on French with influences from Brazilian Portuguese and Arawakan and Cariban languages.
 Ndyuka is one of the only creole languages that uses its own script, called Afaka syllabary.
 Pidgin languages spoken in the Guianas include Panare Trade Spanish, a pidgin between the Panare language and Spanish; and Ndyuka-Tiriyó Pidgin, a pidgin spoken in Suriname until the 1960s formed between the creole Ndyuka language and the Amerindian Tiriyó language.
 Extinct creole languages in the Guianas are Skepi Creole Dutch and Berbice Creole Dutch, both based on Dutch and spoken in Guyana.